-When executing orders from Clients, CAW uses the same Best Execution for Retail and Professional Clients.
+When executing orders from Clients, CAW uses the same best execution approach for Retail and Professional Clients.

 Certain factors, such as the size of the order and the characteristics of the instrument (e.g. liquidity), may lead CAW to consider that the order carries a risk of having an impact on the market price.
-CAW may then decide to consider the order as a 'care order'.
-In this case, the Market Desk may decide to execute the order in several partial executions over a longer period, with the aim of reducing the order's impact on the market and obtaining the best possible result for the Client.
+CAW may then decide to manage the order.
+In this case, the trading room may decide to execute the order in several partial executions over a longer period, with the aim of reducing the order's impact on the market and obtaining the best possible result for the Client.

-Although there is a high probability that orders from Professional Clients are more likely to be considered as 'care orders', the decision to view it as a 'care order' is based on the characteristics of the order and not on the type of Client or the type of service.
+Although there is a high probability that orders from Professional Clients are more likely to be managed, the decision to manage an order is based on the characteristics of the order (e.g. the size of the order) and the characteristics of the instrument (e.g. liquidity), and not on the type of Client or the type of service.